Ponchest/kotlin/plugins/js-plain-objects/README.md

 3. `cli` — extension points that allow the plugin to be loaded with `-Xplugin` Kotlin CLI compiler argument.
 4. `common` — common declarations for other parts.

-Tests and test data are common for all parts and located directly in this module (see `testData` and `tests-gen` folders).
+Tests and test data are common for all parts and located directly in this module.
+(See `testData` and `tests-gen` folders).

 ## Building and contributing